microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/class-based-flow.md

 There's several limitations on aggregation support:

-- Referencing node outputs is not supported (there’s no node concept in flex flow).
 - The aggregation function will only execute in batch run.
 - Only 1 hard coded `__aggregate__` function is supported.
 - The `__aggregate__` will only be passed **1** positional arguments when executing.